directus-labs/guest-authoring/implement-directus-auth-in-nextjs-14/index.md

 ### Server Action to Fetch a Single Post Data

-To fetch a single post data from the `Directus` backend, navigate to the `lib/action.js` file and add the following:
+To fetch a single post data from `Directus` backend, navigate to the `lib/action.js` file and add the following:

 ```JavaScript
 //src/lib/action.js